| InverseWeibull {actuar} | R Documentation |

 raw moments and limited moments for the Inverse Weibull distribution

-with parameters shape
+with parameters shape and scale.

 x, q |